 We used to work together, many years ago and we live in the same town bur we hardly ever met socially.
-By sheer chance we both stood side by side watching the annual Sea Cavalcade parade: the make shift floats full of kids throwing candy, the golden girls in a vintage cabriolet followed by a pipe band and then, as every year, the service vehicles: Ambulance, Fire trucks, Police cruiser.
+By sheer chance we both stood side by side watching the annual Sea Cavalcade parade: the make shift floats full of kids throwing candy, the golden girls in vintage cabriolets followed by a pipe band and then, as every year, the service vehicles: Ambulance, Fire trucks, Police cruiser.
 We both waited for our wives who were busy.
-With the parade over we decided to have a pint at Grandma’s Pub, overlooking the government harbour.
+With the parade over we decided to have a pint together at Grandma’s Pub, right on the water, overlooking the government harbour.
 A mix of working boats and pleasure craft lined the busy docks and we could hear the mast lines dinging in the breeze.
 Beyond the harbour sat the long green shape of Keats Island with it’s holiday houses, framed against the coastal mountains and the bright blue sky above.
-After our beers arrived we reminisced about the good old days, back in the years before everything changed.
+After our beers arrived we reminisced about the good old days in the movie business.

 “1998 was a great year, I made lots of money.
 Come to think of it I make about the same now as I did then?”
-Carl mused and took a swallow of his pint.
+Carl said and took a swallow of his pint.

 We laughed and clinked glasses.
 And then we both sat quiet, lost in our thoughts, absorbed by the pristine view.

-“Look what I found,” she gushed when she emerged from the store, and proudly held out her hand which cradled a pink heart shaped, shiny soap dish like object t with the word Mom embossed in silver across the top.
+“Look what I found,” she gushed when she emerged from the store, and proudly held out her hand which cradled a pink heart shaped, shiny soap-dish-like object with the word ‘Mom’embossed in silver letters across the top.

 “What is this, a paperweight?”
 I asked.
-It looked and felt like it was made of some kind of polished stone, probably marble.
-“Let me see it.”
-I turned it over and their was a silver lid on the back side with the small stamped words In Memoriamon it..
+It looked and felt like it was made of some kind of polished stone or porcelain.
+“Let me see that.”
+There was a silver lid inlaid on the back side of the delicate box with the small stamped words In Memoriamon it..
 I shook it and heard nothing, than I pried the lid open with my penknife with Wendy looking on intrigued.
-The small vessel was full of white ashes and what I took to be a tiny bone fragment.
+The small vessel was full of white ashes and something that I took to be a tiny bone fragment.

 We waited a couple of weeks and when no response came our way, I called Martin, the local Anglican minister, for advice.
 We knew each other from the Legion.
 “Do whatever you deem dignified, according to your religion or believe and dispose of it with respect.
-That’s all you can do.”
+That’s all you can do,” was his sage advice.

 We sailed past Nelson Island and tucked into Jervis inlet, motored up the Royal Reaches until we found the hidden entrance halfway up Queens Reach.
-We entered Princess Louisa Inlet through the Malibu rapids at high tide and emerged into a body of water about 1 km wide and 5 km long, flanked by mile high perpendicular cliffs on all with cascading waterfalls tumbling into the dark green water from all sides.
+We entered Princess Louisa Inlet through the Malibu rapids at high tide and emerged into a body of water about 1 km wide and 5 km long, flanked by mile high perpendicular cliffs with cascading waterfalls tumbling into the dark green water from both sides.
 At the end of the inlet is chatterbox falls which is a grand curtain of water in one of natures most spectacular theatres backlit by the sun which was about to fall behind the snow capped mountain tops.

-We stopped short of the dock at the end of the inlet and in a moment of silence and calm we dropped the pink box into the luminous water and followed it as it descended into the deep, fading and disappearing to it’s final resting place.
-I felt a strange elation and peace come over me and I took Wendy’s hand and even though we are not religious and have no illusions about god we touched an inner place that came from the center and it made us feel good and at one with the world.”
+We stopped short of the dock at the end of the inlet and in a moment of silence and calm we dropped the pink, heart shaped porcelain urn into the luminous water and followed it with our eyes as it descended into the deep, fading and disappearing to it’s final resting place.
+I felt a strange elation and peace come over me and I took Wendy’s hand and even though we are not religious, and have no illusions about god or an after life we touched an inner place that came from the center and it made us feel good and at one with the world.”